j542yu/odin-calculator/README.md

-# TOP Project 5 - Calculator
+# Overview

-Created based on requirements from The Odin Project's Foundations course
+Note: This was created as part of The Odin Project's Foundations course.
+To see the calculator live: https://j542yu.github.io/odin-calculator/